Blog

 Deterrence, defense, and interoperability always are top priorities, with NATO’s transformation over the past decade highlighted by 500,000 troops on high readiness, advanced capabilities, and new member inclusion of Finland and Sweden.
 Allies will also likely pledge to strengthen transatlantic defense industrial cooperation and bolster ballistic missile defenses with new initiatives to more robustly protect NATO populations.

-Technological and human interoperability
+Technological and Human Interoperability

 Technological interoperability involves aligning hardware and systems across member states.
 This includes standardizing equipment, ensuring compatibility, and adopting common protocols.
 However, interoperability goes beyond technology.
 It also encompasses human elements—building trust, fostering cooperation, and developing a shared understanding among personnel from diverse backgrounds.